anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 This section covers provsioning and all necessary configuration required for each service.
 Ensure you select the same datacenter and resouce group for all deployments<BR><BR>

+# 1. Azure IoT Hub
+### 1.0.1.
+Provision the device telemetry generator
+Go to https://www.azureiotsolutions.com/Accelerators and provision the "Device Simulation" accelerator.
+Give it a meaningful name.
+This will create an Azure IoT hub with Azure Cosmos DB as device registry a VM and such.

+### 1.0.2.
+Create consumer groups
+1. From the Azure portal, navigate to the IoT hub instance provisioned in 3.0.1.<BR>
+2. Select Endpoints<BR>
+3. From "Built-in endpoints", select "Events"<BR>
+4. Create one consumer group called "kafkaConnect-cg"<BR>
+5. Create one consumer group called "spark-cg"<BR>

+### 1.0.3.
+Capture key information needed for KafkaConnect and Spark integration
+Capture the following:<br>
+1. Event Hub-compatible name; e.g. ```bhoomi-telemetry-simulator```
+2. Event Hub-compatible endpoint (starts with ```sb://```, ends with ```.servicebus.windows.net/```; e.g. ```sb://iothub-ns-bhoomi-tel-8....servicebus.windows.net/```
+3. Partitions; E.g. ```4```
+4. Shared access key<br>
+On the portal, inside your IoT hub service, go to the left navigation panel and select "Shared Access Policies".
+Then click on the policy "service", and capture the primary key

+### 1.0.4.
+Launch the simulator
+Launch the simulator from 3.0.1, against the provisioned Azure IoT instance, to run every 10 seconds with 200 devices, to run for an hour.

   EAST US dependency

 # 1. General Azure